vbaliga/vbaliga.github.io/_posts/2019-05-03-parallel-processing-for-mcmcglmm-in-r-windows-friendly.md

     ##             post.mean l-95% CI u-95% CI eff.samp pMCMC
     ## (Intercept)   -0.1574  -0.6576   0.3099      812 0.488

+Of course, the example provided sets nitt to only 130, yielding an ESS of only ~460 for the fixed effect.
+I am guessing this is intended to make sure the example is quick to execute.

+Boosting this to nitt=100000, burnin=10000, and thin=10 gives a more healthy ESS of ~8321.
+But please note that this will take a lot longer to finish (I’ll leave it up to you to use the `Sys.time()` function to time it yourself).

 ## Run MCMC chains in parallel

 Whenever conducting MCMC-based analyses, it’s advisable to conduct multiple runs (different chains) and then assess convergence.
 I’ll leave the convergence assessments for another day (but here’s [a good StackExchange post](https://stats.stackexchange.com/questions/507/what-is-the-best-method-for-checking-convergence-in-mcmc)).
 For now we’ll just conduct 10 runs of this model, each using nitt=100000, using parallel processing.